CS571-SU25/p12/README.md

-# React + Vite
+# Hong Kong Uncovered!

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is a webpage

 Currently, two official plugins are available: